plone/training/docs/mastering-plone/volto_testing.md

 });
 ```

-With a simple test file you would be good to go with a frontend package that doesn't rely on a backend package.
-You could proceed with {ref}`testing-cypress-run`.
+With a frontend package NOT relying on a backend package, you could proceed with next step {ref}`testing-cypress-run`.

+### Preparing acceptance backend with add-ons

-For a test like this with talks, the acceptance backend needs the backend package with content type talk to be installed.
+For a test like above, with talks, the acceptance backend needs the backend package with content type talk to be installed.

-Have a look at the code and see `docker compose` used to assemble a backend with the package `ploneconf-site` installed.
+Have a look at `/frontend/backend/`, where a backend with the add-on `ploneconf-site` is configured.
-The Dockerfile instructs docker to install the package from the main branch of its repository.
+The configuration instructs to install the package from its repository and editable.
-So you can proceed with development of the backend package while working on the frontend package.
+So you can proceed developing the backend package while working on the frontend package.
+Necessary changes of the backend package while developing the couple of backend add-on and frontend add-on can be committed right out of `/frontend/backend/sources/ploneconf.site`.

 (testing-cypress-run)=